AyushLodha71/Database/README.md

 # Database HTTP Utilities

-This Spring Boot project (the second part of the Splitwise application) is responsible for connecting Splitwise to MySQL and exposes simple HTTP endpoints to operate on multiple MySQL databases using `JdbcTemplate`.
+This Spring Boot project (the second part of the [Splitwise Application](https://github.com/AyushLodha71/Splitwise)) is responsible for connecting Splitwise to MySQL and exposes simple HTTP endpoints to operate on multiple MySQL databases using `JdbcTemplate`.
 It is intended as an internal/admin utility for quick operations (listing tables, selecting rows, inserting, DDL, etc.).

-> Warning: The project builds SQL dynamically from request parameters.
-This
-> is convenient for quick admin tasks but **is not safe** for untrusted inputs.
-> Validate and whitelist table/column names and avoid exposing these endpoints
-> publicly.

 ## Quick overview